waynetee/tp/docs/UserGuide.md

 Item | Description
 --------|------------------
 **Name** | Name of buyer.
+**Tags** | Tags describing desirable qualities of a property the buyer is looking out for.
 **Budget** | The buyer's budget.
 **Phone** | Phone number of buyer.
 **Email** | Email of buyer.